pythonkid2/DevOps-Practice/Q&A/starAgile mock2.md

 **Official Images**: Docker Hub hosts a collection of official images that are curated and maintained by Docker, ensuring that users have access to trusted and reliable base images for their containers.

-virtualization and docker containerasation

-	Virtualization and containerization are two distinct technologies that serve different purposes, though there are some similarities between them.
+**Virtualization and Docker Containerization**

 Virtualization:

-	Virtualization is the process of creating a virtual version of something, such as a hardware platform, operating system, storage device, or network resources.
+- Creation of virtual versions of hardware, operating systems, and network resources.
-	It allows you to run multiple operating systems on a single physical machine, making it possible to run different applications on different operating systems.
+- Enables running multiple operating systems on a single physical machine.
-	Each virtual machine runs its own operating system and is logically isolated from other virtual machines on the same physical server.
+- Each virtual machine runs its own operating system, isolated from others.

 Docker Containerization:

-	Docker is a platform for developing, shipping, and running applications using containerization.
-It allows you to package an application and its dependencies into a container that can run on any Linux server.
-	Containers are lightweight, standalone, executable software packages that include everything needed to run a piece of software, including the code, runtime, system tools, system libraries, and settings.
+- Platform for developing, shipping, and running applications in containers.
+- Containers package applications and their dependencies, running on any Linux server.
-	Unlike virtual machines, containers share the host system's operating system kernel, which makes them more lightweight and faster to start up.
+- Containers share the host system's operating system kernel, making them lightweight and fast.

 Differences:

-	Virtualization involves creating multiple virtual machines on a single hardware platform, while containerization involves isolating applications into discrete units that can run within a single operating system.
+- Virtualization creates multiple virtual machines, while containerization isolates applications within a single operating system.
-	Virtual machines emulate full-fledged computers, while containers share the operating system kernel of the host machine.
+- Virtual machines emulate full-fledged computers, while containers share the host's operating system kernel.
-	Virtual machines are generally slower to start and consume more resources compared to containers, which can start quickly and have lower overhead.
+- Virtual machines consume more resources and have slower start times compared to containers.

 Similarities:

-	Both virtualization and containerization provide isolation, allowing applications to run in a contained environment.
+- Both provide isolation for running applications in contained environments.
-	They both contribute to efficient resource utilization, allowing multiple applications to run on a single physical machine.
+- Both contribute to efficient resource utilization by enabling multiple applications to run on one physical machine.
-	In summary, while virtualization and containerization have some similarities in terms of providing isolation and enabling resource efficiency, they serve different purposes and have different architectures.

-advantages of maven

-how to add custom plugin
-master slave connection

-test ng frame work

-why test is choosing over selenium  - mailable reports

-docker build
-docker create
-docker hub
-Dockernetwork